Rank-N-Tensor/Robot_Arm_Inverse_Dynamics/README.md

 # Inverse_Dynamics_Project

-This is a simualtion of robot dynamics in freefall
+This is a simualtion of robot dynamics in freefall.

+this simulation consists of the robot without imposed joint limits

 https://user-images.githubusercontent.com/85181559/145723811-deb4ef08-27c1-40ea-92d1-f1f88d9b3a8c.mp4